Vlad-Ramnicianu/Next-JS---LearnWebCode/README.md

 * server side caching and client side
 * using template folders and files (dynamic content)
 * fetching data from sources (APIs or DB)

+Still to do:
+* learn how to use vercel server for deployment (last part of tutorial)